The Chosen Adventures: Reception

 Kate Lucky of Christianity Today gave the series a mixed review.
 She praised the first season's fidelity to the Bible, the colorful animation and the incorporation of slapstick humor and comedy through the talking Sheep and Pigeon characters.
 Lucky was critical of the voice cast's Israeli accents, the cameo appearances of Chosen cast members without proper context and argued that the series could have used a narrator to provide context to the series' Biblical historical and cultural context.
 Lucky however also praised the series as an opportunity for parents to address their children's questions about the Bible and Christian faith.

 Joseph Holmes of Religion Unplugged gave the series a mixed review, describing it as a family-friendly children's version of The Chosen and comparing it with other Christian children's animation like VeggieTales and The King of Kings.
 He criticized the short 12-minute timeframe of the episodes, the formulaic story structure, and opined that its PG rating would limit its target audience.
 Holmes however praised the quality of the series' animation style and the comic-relief humor provided by the characters of Sheep and Pigeon.
 He described the series as a standout in both faith-based animation and Christian children content in an increasingly saturated faith-based entertainment market.

-Judy Adamson of "SydneyAnglicans+" gave the series a favorable review, describing it as a cartoon companion to the adult-oriented The Chosen television series.
-She praised the series for teaching children about Jesus and the Bible.
-Adamson also praised the animation style, cameo appearances by characters from The Chosen and for the thematic focus of its episodes, which focused on teaching younger viewers faith-based lessons.

 Maddy Casale of Decider gave the series a mixed review.
 She praised Hauser and Orji's performances as the characters Sheep and Pigeon for providing comic relief that would appeal to both children and adults.
 However, she opined that the series and its characters lacked enough originality, depth and entertainment to appeal to its target audience of pre-teen children.
 Casale wrote that the series would have better appeal to religiously-minded adults due to its incorporation of Jesus's teachings, historical references and one-liner jokes.

+The series debuted in the Top 10 streaming shows on Amazon Prime Video.